 Fast Skin Time

 There are many window and door sealants currently on the market.
-However, many of these options possess a longer skin time than SMP, which impacts manufacturing efficiencies.
+However, many of these options possess a skin time length that impacts manufacturing efficiencies.

 - Decreased likelihood to pick up dust and dirt